 Groups

-Groups listed here are from Identity Sources added to your workspace environment.
+Groups listed here are from identity sources added to your Application Workspace System.

 Currently it is not possible to add, remove or edit any groups.
 However, it is possible to assign packages and access policies to the existing ones.

-To view the details of a group, double-click its entry.
+To view the details of a group, double-click its entry or select the group and click on the AW43_views.png View button from the table toolbar.

 See below the description of each screen in the detailed view of a group, and what actions you can perform in each of them.